-This article is sponsored by Travel Nurse Across America®
+Travel Nurse Across America® provided this article

 Tips to social success as a travel nurse

-Network– One of the fastest ways to meet new people is through your existing friends.
+One of the fastest ways to meet new people is through your existing friends.
 Ask if they know people in your new location.
 This can be an excellent source of new friendships because your current acquaintances know your personality and might be able to match you with those who share common interests.

 You don’t want to limit all your friends to co-workers because that would leave very little variety to your day.
-However, it is a good place to start.
+However, it is an excellent place to start.
 Grab lunch or take a walk with others in your department.
-You will learn quickly who is a good fit, then perhaps it can grow into some after work get-togethers as well.
+You will learn who is a good fit quickly, then perhaps it can grow into after-work get-togethers.

-Open up– While it’s not advisable to download your entire life story at a first encounter, it is often helpful to share about yourself gradually to grow a relationship.
+While it’s not advisable to download your entire life story at a first encounter, it is often helpful to share about yourself gradually to grow a relationship.
 Showing emotion and confiding in someone you trust can help bolster a casual friendship into something more valuable to both parties.

-Most of your life may be currently consumed by your work and it is no doubt a proud part of your day, however, nursing may not be interesting to everyone.
+Most of your life may be consumed by your work, and it is undoubtedly a proud part of your day.
+However, nursing may not be interesting to everyone.
 Share on a gradual basis and gauge reception from your audience.
-And, be sure never to share personal details about your patients, or information that can be linked to a specific person.
+And be sure never to share personal details about your patients or information that can be linked to a specific person.
 Privacy and discretion should always be your top job despite how rousing the details may be.

 Once you have done a great job meeting new people and forming a few friendships, you must keep them going.
 Any relationship takes some effort.
 Try to schedule regular “dates” or activities.
 Go for coffee, have a monthly movie night, commit to trying a new restaurant regularly, or even have a “call date’ to chat.
 In a world of instant technology and texting, it is still imperative to have live conversations for a relationship to last.